 Integrate Church teaching on God's plan for married love and the gift of life in your communication efforts.
 These resources provide accessible text.

 Married Love and the Gift of Life.
 Also available en Español.

 What does the Catholic Church teach about married love and the gift of life?
 This two-page resource answers that question.
 It is excerpted from the U.S. bishops' pastoral education resource,

 - What is "responsible parenthood?"
 The question of married love and the moral transmission of life is explained in the link above.
 A two-page bulletin Insert provides a brief summary of these teachings considered through the lens of love, mercy, and life.
 Front | Back

 - It's Time!
 Say "Yes" to God's Plan for Married Love This two-page bulletin insert offers a reflection on how the methods of Natural Family Planning can help married couples live God's plan for their marriages.

-- The Wisdom of the Church Need quotes from Church documents?
-Visit our Church Teaching page (see the menu above).
+- The Wisdom of the Church provides quotes from Church documents on our Church Teaching page.

 The following resources about the science and methods of NFP can be quoted or used in your educational efforts.